Skip to main content

 Version 1 and 2: Upon successful completion of the course, students will be able to: demonstrate in-depth understanding of Jewish ethics as presented in the Mishna of Pirkei Avos and its commentaries; explain how ethical behavior is derived from the words of the sages; analyze the axioms of the sages; explain underlying premises that build the foundation of the Jewish ethical system; identify the sources that the sages base their axioms; and apply those axioms to practical situations.

-Version 1 and 2: The Ethics 202 examination asseses students' knowledge of the major theories of Jewish ethical behavior, their sources, underlying premises; and how those theories are applied to Jewish law and practice.
-Specific topics include: performance of the commandments, guarding the commandments; giving rebuke, the meaning of "good" and "evil", morality and justice, acts of kindness and charity, repentance, and other topics.
+Version 1 and 2: The Ethics 202 final examination assesses students' knowledge of the major theories of Jewish ethical behavior, their sources, underlying premises; and how those theories are applied to Jewish law and practice.
+Specific topics include: performance of the commandments, guarding the commandments; giving rebuke, the meaning of "good" and "evil," morality and justice, acts of kindness and charity, repentance, and other topics.